build-trust/ockam-website/src/content/learn/blog/ockam_website_is_open_source.md

 ---
-title: "Ockam.io is open source!"
+title: "Even this website is open source..."
 date: 2020-04-09
 description: "All of the source code and build tools for Ockam.io is OSS.
 This is how we built it..."
 metaTitle: "To build ockam.io as open source we used Azure Pipelines, a CDN, JAMstack, GitHub and a bunch of other awesome tools.
 This is how we did it."
 author: "Matthew Gregory"
 authorAvatar: ./assets/matthew_gregory-1.png
-isHomepageFeatured: true
-homepageFeaturedOrder: 3
 ---

 Modern web development involves building on the excellent work of others.
 Between open source frameworks and cloud tools, you can get a big boost in your projects.
 Indeed, that’s one of the reasons [why we love open source](https://www.ockam.io/learn/blog/why_we_love_open_source) and why we are building Ockam as an open source centric company.